 Pregnant, Breastfeeding, and Vaccinated by Moderna

 How did “are you vaccinated” come to mean one thing?
 Am I vaccinated for COVID-19?
-Yes, I did get vaccinated at 39 weeks on March 23, 2020, because it became available in California for pregnant women.
+Yes, I did get vaccinated at 39 weeks on March 23, 2021, because it became available in California for pregnant women.
 I was inspired to write this by YOU!
-So many of you wrote in to ask me about getting the first dose of Moderna while pregnant, and the second dose when breastfeeding.
-As it was a close friend who was vaccinated at 6 months pregnant who inspired me I decided to share my experience here too.
+So many of you wrote on my Instagram asking me about getting the first dose of Moderna while pregnant, and the second dose while breastfeeding.
+As it was a close friend vaccinated at 6 months pregnant who inspired me I decided to share my experience here too.
 I know this can be a very difficult choice for anyone pregnant right now, so I’ll continue to update this article with studies as they become available.

 For anyone reading this, the first person you should turn to and talk to is your doctor.
 I had my concerns, including possibly getting sick while breastfeeding as my second shot was scheduled for when my baby was 3 weeks old (see par.
 Breastfeeding).
 Concerns that I raised directly with my OBGYN.
 Preliminary data by the CDC confirms that pregnant people develop a robust immune response to COVID-19 mRNA vaccination without, so far, seeing any adverse events to the mom or the fetus.
 The more information the CDC has the better and information submitted by pregnant women to the CDC via V-Safe after vaccination health checker from December 14, 2020, to February 28, 2021, showed the same conclusive evidence.
-The more information the CDC has the better, so keep an eye on their updates and contribute if you can.
+Do keep an eye on their updates and contribute if you can.

 Of course, there are many concerns from us mother’s on whether the vaccine is safe for our babies, but, especially here in the US, the vaccination has become an intensely divisive issue.
-Everyone has their fears and I am not one to list and discuss every single one, but what I can say is that I understand fear.
+Everyone has their fears, and I cannot list and discuss every single one, but I can say that I understand fear.
 COVID-19 left us all with traumas from staying indoors in isolation because the disease is contracted by meeting others.
 Insane!
 As things slowly started to open up I couldn’t help but be hypersensitive to the heightened sense of risk simply from being in a public space.
 Everyone must do what’s best for them to stay safe and for me the vaccine seemed like the safest way to venture out again.